(Revised October 2013)

 For these reasons, cryoprecipitate should not be used as a treatment alternative.
 Despite donor screening by nucleic acid testing (NAT) for HIV-1, HBV, and HCV, cryoprecipitate might still be infectious.
 While the current estimate for the risk of HIV infection from a single unit of blood is one in 1,000,000 donations, the risk of HCV transmission is somewhat higher, approximately 1 in 900,000 (13).

 Desmopressin (DDAVP) should be used whenever possible for patients with mild hemophilia A. DDAVP is available in both a parenteral form (DDAVP Injection) and a highly concentrated intranasal spray formulation (Stimate Nasal Spray).
 (14) (Table III.A.)

 Desmopressin should not be used in certain categories of patients.
-Children under the age of 2, pregnant women, and patients with mild hemophilia A in whom desmopressin does not provide adequate Factor VIII levels should be treated as per section I.A.1 or I.A.2 above.
+Children under the age of 2 years and patients with mild hemophilia A in whom desmopressin does not provide adequate Factor VIII levels should be treated as per section I.A.1 or I.A.2 above.

 B. Treatment of Hemophilia B